leptos-rs/book/src/async/10_resources.md

 # Loading Data with Resources

 A [Resource](https://docs.rs/leptos/latest/leptos/struct.Resource.html) is a reactive data structure that reflects the current state of an asynchronous task, allowing you to integrate asynchronous `Future`s into the synchronous reactive system.

-Rather than waiting for its data to load with `.await`, you transform the `Future` into a signal that returns `Some(T)` if it has resolved, and `None` if it’s still pending.
+Resources effectively allow you to load some async data, and then reactively access it either synchronously or asynchronously.
+You can `.await` them like ordinary `Future`s.
+But you can also access them with `.get()` and other signal access methods, as if a resource were a signal that returns `Some(T)` if it has resolved, and `None` if it’s still pending.

-You do this by using the [`create_resource`](https://docs.rs/leptos/latest/leptos/fn.create_resource.html) function.
+You do this by using [`Resource::new`](https://docs.rs/leptos/latest/leptos/struct.Resource.html).
 This takes two arguments:

 1. a source signal, which will generate a new `Future` whenever it changes
 2. a fetcher function, which takes the data from that signal and returns a `Future`